Avoiding Flawed

 This is a science entertainment show -- in many respects a great one, for testing scientifically popular themes and urban legends.

-It should be understood, however, that TV has a lower standard to maintain in the obligation to interpret what happens,
+It should be understood, however, that TV has a lower standard to maintain in the

 compared to a science demonstration presented in a classroom or science museum.